Astrophotography, or “imaging” as

 electronics, including a headless computer (no monitor or keyboard), are

-with a simple bundled cable set feeding the camera/focuser/heater units and a
+organized with a simple bundled cable set feeding the camera/focuser/heater units

-second bundled cable set feeding the mount.
-This computer runs all the software
+and a second bundled cable set feeding the mount.
+This computer runs all the

-controlling the scope, mount and cameras plus a couple of weather stations
+software controlling the scope, mount and cameras plus a couple of weather

-monitoring clouds, darkness and rain.
-A LAN connection allows remote control of
+stations monitoring clouds, darkness and rain.
+A LAN connection allows remote

-the system using VNC software.
-I use a remote laptop to setup a night’s
+control of the system using VNC software.
+I use a remote laptop to setup a

-operations then usually an iPad to periodically monitor or modify operations.
+night’s operations then usually an iPad to periodically monitor or modify

 I use software popular with many